mirdonallaraj/ChatBot/README.md

 Users can exchange messages, collaborate, and engage in real-time conversations.

 Chatbot Functionality: In addition to client-to-client communication, the system also incorporates chatbot functionality.
-Users can interact with a conversational AI chatbot that can respond to queries, provide information, and offer assistance.
+Users can interact with a conversational MirdoBot that can provide information, and offer assistance.